 - Diversifying Trading: Permits the user to trade using multiple accounts or various strategies at one time.

-- System failure: A trade order could reside on a computer, not a server, which means that if an internet connection is lost, an order might not be sent to the market.
+- System failure: A trade order could reside on a computer and on not a server.
+This means that an order might not be sent to the market if there is no internet connection.
 This could create the deviation between the theoretical trades generated by the strategy and the order entry platform component that turns them into real trades.

 Top 8 Forex algorithmic trading strategies

 Many sophisticated trading algorithms aim to reduce emotional interference and disturbance into the trading process.
 Following trading algorithms help traders and brokers in executing orders and provide an optimal solution.

 #1 Trend following trading strategies

 Tracking and following market trends lie at the very heart of trend following trading strategies.
 Traders can set technical conditions appropriate for buy and sell orders.
 Also, there’s a possibility to take into account previous historical data and build future projections on this basis.

 In the cryptocurrency world, you can find AEIEVE using such strategy, combined with their own AI system.

 The mean reversion trading strategy is an algorithmic Forex strategy based on the assumption that markets are ranging from 80% of the time.
 The terminals executing this strategy are usually calculating an average asset price based on historical data.
 Furthermore, they are placing trades in expectation of current price returns to the average price.

 Next, a news-based algorithmic trading system can be a good option for more adrenalin loving traders.
 In this strategy, it is important to connect a trading system to news wires.
 Accurate data is either compared to the market consensus or previous data.
 Afterward, trading signals are generated depending on the results.
 This trading strategy can be very profitable but also involves a high-risk possibility.